hackclub/blot/art/circlePacker-Brendan/README.md

-Circle Packer packs circles suboptimally.
+Circle Packer fills the page with circles suboptimally.

 Most of the code was reused and adapted from a [project I did a year ago](https://github.com/Brelee2222/CLUCK/blob/main/src/frontend/dash/circlePacker.ts)